 The more careful you are with the removal of the old kitchen, the easier it will be to install the new one.

-Don’t feel that everything has to go — there may well be some items worth salvaging.
+Before you begin ripping out an old kitchen, bear in mind that there may well be some items worth salvaging.

 If you are remodelling your kitchen on a budget then it will be worth taking a look at what kind of condition your unit carcasses are in — whilst the unit doors may be in a bad state of repair or not to your taste, you might find that the carcasses can be reused.